TipsyExp/nlh-trainer/docs/API-CONTRACT.md

 •	state – post-bot snapshot, after all auto-advanced bot actions.
 ________________________________________
 Conventions & notes (hand endpoints)
-•	Min-raise formula
+Min-raise formula
 The minimum raise total is:
 min_raise_total = current_price + max(bb, last_raise_size)
 •	Attempting to raise below this threshold yields 400 with a descriptive message.
-•	Buckets
+Buckets
-Allowed bet sizes are published as human-readable labels: o	When to_call is 0 or when opening heads-up as the small blind, open buckets are ["2.2x","2.5x","3.0x","jam"]. o	When facing a bet or raise (to_call > 0), raise buckets acquire an "R" suffix, for example ["fold","call","2.5xR","3.0xR","jam"].
+Allowed bet sizes are published as human-readable labels:
+•	When to_call is 0 or when opening heads-up as the small blind, open buckets are ["2.2x","2.5x","3.0x","jam"].
+•	When facing a bet or raise (to_call > 0), raise buckets acquire an "R" suffix, for example ["fold","call","2.5xR","3.0xR","jam"].
 All labels refer to total commitment targets; the engine snaps arbitrary totals to these buckets.
-•	Snapping
+Snapping
 Requests between buckets are snapped to the nearest bucket.
 The response sets snapped=true when this occurs and reports the snapped committed amount.
-•	Snapshots & bots
+Snapshots & bots
-o	POST /api/hand/action:
+•	POST /api/hand/action:
-	Applies only the human action.
-	Returns a state snapshot after the human move, before any further bot decisions.
-	bots_applied is always [].
+o	Applies only the human action. o	Returns a state snapshot after the human move, before any further bot decisions. o	bots_applied is always [].
-o	POST /api/hand/auto:
+•	POST /api/hand/auto:
-	Applies one or more bot actions.
-	Returns a state snapshot after those bot actions.
-	bots_applied lists all bot moves applied in that call.
+o	Applies one or more bot actions. o	Returns a state snapshot after those bot actions. o	bots_applied lists all bot moves applied in that call.
-•	Gating
+Gating
 HAND_AUTO_ENABLED controls exposure of /api/hand/auto.
 The helper _hand_auto_enabled() also honours a process-local environment override.
-•	Debugging
+Debugging
 When ENGINE_DEBUG_HTTP=true structured debug events are emitted by the engine.
 See debugging docs for details.
 Status codes (hand endpoints)
 Status	When	Example body
-400	Minimum raise total not met / invalid action / wrong seat	{ "detail": "min-raise not met: need ≥ 540, got 500" }
+400	Min raise not met / invalid action / wrong seat	{ "detail": "min-raise not met: need ≥ 540, got 500" }
 422	Validation error (shape/verb)	Pydantic validation message 501	/api/hand/auto disabled by gating	{ "detail": "hand auto endpoint disabled" }
 Worked example: minimum raise total